 The production method for our silk is starkly different, wild silk moths are bred and they allow the silk worm to go through metamorphosis and transform before harvesting their cocoon so that it can be spun into the luxurious and beautiful fabric you know as silk.

-Off-cut fabric is re-purposed into accessories such as bucket hats, belts and scarves or used in conjunction with other off-cuts to create completely new garments.
+Off-cut fabric is re-purposed into accessories such as bucket hats, belts and scarves, hats and socks.
+Used in conjunction with other off-cuts to create completely new garments or used as patches on garments.